InshutiSouvede/alu-shell/basics/README.md

-This is the README of project root, not repo root
+This is the project root readme